 Answer: In my part of the world, it’s very simple.
 The small cap segment of the market is truly inefficient in the short, and sometimes, even intermediate term.
 As such, I think that that there is no argument that this part of the market cries out for active investment.

-I think the most important thing to know about my fund is that this is a very long-term strategy.
+I think the most important thing to know about our deep value strategies is that they are very long-term.
 Small, low-priced-to-book investing has lots of academic research that shows that it works.
 It’s a part of the market where there are inefficiencies that we can take advantage of.
-If you invest in Ariel Discovery Fund, you can be sure that we won’t waver from that strategy, even though at times it may be out of favor.
-The Fund will be very small in terms of the market cap of our stocks.
+If you invest with us, you can be sure that we won’t waver from our strategy, even though at times it may be out of favor.
+Each product will be very small in terms of the market cap of our stocks.
 We will have a portfolio that predominantly has very good balance sheets and that trades as a low price-to-book, or price-to-net-asset ratio relative to the rest of the market.

-Question: As an active manager what makes your fund different?
+Question: As an active manager what makes your deep value products different?

 Answer: We have a very disciplined approach in that we only want to buy when we think we have a true margin of safety*, but we’re flexible in the metrics that we apply.
 We try to ask ourselves, “What is the right way to value this company now?
 And what might be the right way to value it in the future if the situation changes?”
 For instance, sometimes we’ll buy a company because it’s cheap on its current assets.
 Other times, we’ll buy it because it’s cheap on other assets— maybe hidden assets.
 And other times, we’ll buy a company because we believe it’s cheap on its earnings.
 Many other value investors will apply only one of those lenses and say, “I only buy low price-to-book.
 I only buy low P/E (price/earnings).
 I only buy low on EV (enterprise value) to EBITDA (earnings before interest, tax, depreciation and amortization).”
 We believe that every company has a different method that’s the right way to value it, and we try to assess that.